vanyamil/advent-of-code-2020/review.md

 A bit of a forced narrative, but it ends up working out somewhat.
 Nice twist on part 2 but extremely reliant on good input generation - too many Xs, and we have exponential time up to 2^36 operations to do.

+## Day 15: Rambunctious Recitation

+Great title, quick problem, but no connection to the story and no twist for part 2.
+Took a bit of tinkering with the code but could have been better!